1. Mindfulness, which involves keeping our awareness in the here and now, is a key to mental health and elite performance.

 · enter into and stay in your Zone with more ease

 So as you improve how you manage your mental space, try the age-old technique of being mindful by increasing your awareness of what is happening in and around you.
-Merely register the data from your senses or thoughts in your mind with detachment and objectivity, as pure facts – watching and observing without labelling, judging, interpreting or analyzing.
+Merely register the data from your senses or thoughts, rather than interpreting them: that means watching and observing without labelling, judging, or analyzing.

 Committing to a consistent and daily practice, however long, is a gift that only you can give yourself.
 Mindfulness has positively impacted people all over the world for thousands of years.
 By taking just a few moments out of your day you can enjoy the benefits of being genuinely present for your life.
-Your performance, wellbeing and relationships just might thank you for it.
+Your performance, wellbeing, and relationships will thank you for it.

 Today's POWER-UP: Practice Present-Moment Awareness